confluentinc/kafka-connect-elasticsearch/src/test/java/io/confluent/connect/elasticsearch/integration/README.md

 To run the test manually (e.g. in Intellij IDEA),
 * Set up container with `mvn pre-integration-test`.
 * Run the tests manually
-* Tear down container with `mvn post-integration-test`.
+* Tear down container with `mvn post-integration-test` between each test to ensure a clean slate.

 See the plugin specification in `pom.xml` for more details.